stateset/stateset-network/README.md

 The Account has the following business `flows` that can be called:

-- `CreateAccount` - Create an Account between your organization and a known counterparty on the DSOA
+- `CreateAccount` - Create an Account between your organization and a known counterparty on the Stateset
-- `TransferAccount` - Transfer the Account between your organization and a counterparty on the DSOA
+- `TransferAccount` - Transfer the Account between your organization and a counterparty on the Stateset
 - `ShareAccount` - Share the Account Data with a counterparty
 - `EraseAccount` - Erase the Account Data